“Jesus said: ‘My sheep hear my voice; I know them, and they follow me.'” John 10:27-30

 Consequently, the shepherd’s caring for and feeding of sheep had great benefits, and Jesus draws on this particular metaphor.

 Kevin mentioned a trip that he had taken to Bethlehem, two-years ago.
 He was at a crosswalk with traffic lights, and there he waited as a flock of sheep crossed the intersection.
-Here is an ancient town, the very site of Jesus’s birth, that now must accommodate both the overlay of modern vehicular traffic and the centuries-old paths for sheep and their trusted guides.
+Here is an ancient town, the very site of Jesus’s birth, that now must accommodate both the overlay of new vehicular traffic and the centuries-old paths for sheep and their trusted guides.

-So with us, the closer we are to the Lord, the Good Shepherd, the more his direction, unity, purpose and safety take over in our lives.
+So with us, the closer we are to the Lord, the Good Shepherd, the more his direction, unity, purpose, and safety take over in our lives.

-Today on this Fourth Sunday of Easter, as we reflect on the role of the shepherd who directs, values and rescues even one who strays from the flock, this Sunday is designated as “World Day of Prayer for Vocations.”
+Today on this Fourth Sunday of Easter, as we reflect on the role of the shepherd who directs, values, and rescues even one who strays from the flock, this Sunday is designated as “World Day of Prayer for Vocations.”

-Let us pray for vocations to the permanent diaconate, the priesthood and the consecrated life to further advance the work of the “good shepherds.”
+Let us pray for vocations to the permanent diaconate, the priesthood, and the consecrated life to further advance the work of the “good shepherds.”

 Pope Francis, in his “Joy of the Gospel,” said to priests: “This is what I am asking you… be shepherds with the smell of the sheep.”
 In other words, the pastor must identify with his people, and even smell like them.

 We need talented, young priests now more than ever to carry out the work of Christ and the expectations set by Pope Francis.
-In the United States presently there are 3,700 seminary candidates, of which 850 represent religious orders.
+In the United States presently, there are 3,700 seminary candidates, of which 850 represent religious orders.

-Most recently, in his “Joy of Love” published a few days ago, the pope mentions the importance of seminary training for future priests in dealing with the preparation of couples for marriage, and how “Seminarians should receive a more extensive interdisciplinary, and not merely doctrinal formation…There is need to ensure that the formation process can enable them to attain the maturity and psychological balance needed for their future ministry.”
+Most recently, in his “Joy of Love” published a few days ago, the pope mentions the importance of seminary training for future priests in dealing with the preparation of couples for marriage, and how “Seminarians should receive a more extensive interdisciplinary, and not merely doctrinal formation…There is a need to ensure that the formation process can enable them to attain the maturity and psychological balance needed for their future ministry.”

 We listen to his voice, and gradually over time, our prayers give way to oneness in the Lord.
 And before a “good and gentle shepherd” who guides us into the “ways of peace.”

 On April 16, Pope Francis traveled to the island of Lesbos.
-And along with Patriarch Bartholomew, the spiritual head of the world’s Orthodox Christians, and Patriarch Hieronymus II, the Greek Orthodox primate met with the Syrian refugees and other “orphans of the storm” in order to provide comfort as well support for the international humanitarian workers and volunteers on that troubled island.
+And along with Patriarch Bartholomew, the spiritual head of the world’s Orthodox Christians, and Patriarch Hieronymus II, the Greek Orthodox primate met with the Syrian refugees and other “orphans of the storm” to provide comfort as well support for the international humanitarian workers and volunteers on that troubled island.